dawsonjon/101Things/docs/ham_transmitter.rst

 and surface mount components, whatever I had lying around.
 In the class-E amplifier, it is important to use NP0/C0G type capacitors rated for 100V or more.
-The L3 winding forms part of the second harmonic notch filter, the frequency of the notch can be measured using a nanoVNA, and fine adjustments can be made to the notch frequency by adjusting the spacing of the inductor windings.
+The L3 winding forms part of the second harmonic notch filter, the frequency of the notch can be measured using a `nanoVNA <https://nanovna.com/>`__, and fine adjustments can be made to the notch frequency by adjusting the spacing of the inductor windings.
 With the calculated number of turns the frequency was too low, to achieve the correct frequency at twice the fundamental it was necessary to remove a whole turn.

 The amplifier was then connected and further adjustments were made.
 It was also necessary to remove a turn from L1 to achieve the desired power output level.